InnoPhaseIoT/innophase_doc/docs/Software Reference/3. Solutions/3. Dual-Stack/Supported Host Platform/4. cv28 SoC Platform/1. Getting Started/Package and Contents.rst

 The talaria_two_dual_stack_vx.y folder contains the following:

 1. Quick Start Guide: This document.

-2. apps

-Contains the optional binary images of common applications like bt, iPerf and video.
+2. apps: Contains the optional binary images of common applications like bt, iPerf and video.
 These applications can be executed once the Dual-Stack solution is up and running.

-3. doc

-Contains documents which can be referred to for evaluating and working with the Dual-Stack solution:
+3. doc: Contains documents which can be referred to for evaluating and working with the Dual-Stack solution:

 a. firmware-upgrade-via-serial: Contains the Readme to flash the